Alessandro Hojabrpour: Forge FC

 In January 2022, Hojabrpour signed with fellow Canadian Premier League side Forge FC ahead of the 2022 Canadian Premier League season.
 Hojabrpour made his club debut on February 16, 2022, in a CONCACAF Champions League match against Liga MX side Cruz Azul.
 He scored his first goal for Forge on April 16, 2022, in their 2022 home opener against Cavalry FC.
 On October 23, 2022, Hojabrpour provided an assist in the semifinal to help Forge reach the 2022 Canadian Premier League Final.
 On October 30, 2022, Hojabrpour scored in the final for his second consecutive championship-winning goal of the Canadian Premier League Finals, helping Forge win the 2022 championship over Atlético Ottawa.

 On April 22, 2023, Hojabrpour made his 100th professional appearance in a 1–1 league draw against HFX Wanderers: in the process, he became the third player (behind Dominick Zator and Terran Campbell) to ever hit the 100-game milestone in all competitions for multiple CPL clubs.
 On October 14, 2023, Hojabrpour scored a goal in the semifinal to help lead Forge to the 2023 Canadian Premier League final.
 At the end of the season, he helped Forge win their fourth league title, which was his third consecutive title (Pacific in 2021 and Forge in 2022 and 2023).

 The following 2024 season, Hojabrpour scored his first goal of the season on August 14, 2024 against HFX Wanderers.
 He earned five selections to the Team of the Week throughout the regular season.
 In October 2024, Hojabrpour was nominated for the Players' Player of the Year award, having established himself in the Forge midfield and appearing in all but one regular season match.
 In November 2024, Hojabrpour was also nominated for the Player of the Year award.
 Hojabrpour and Forge finished the regular season as CPL Shield winners.
 On November 2, 2024, Hojabrpour and Forge advanced to the 2024 Canadian Premier League final after a semi-final win over Atlético Ottawa.
 He departed the club after the 2024 season, following the expiration of his contract.

 In February 2025, following a trial with MLS side Orlando City, Hojabrpour signed a new multi-year contract with Forge FC ahead of the 2025 season.
 He made his season debut on February 5, 2025 in a CONCACAF Champions Cup match against Liga MX side Monterrey.
 On August 18, 2025, he was named to his fourth CPL Team of the Week for the season.
 On October 18, 2025, Hojabrpour scored a goal against York United to help Forge win the 2025 CPL Shield for the second consecutive season.

+FC Emmen

+In January 2026, Hojabrpour signed for FC Emmen in the Eerste Divisie.